Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 # Client Behavior

-If a DHCP client requires the LLM metadata, it MUST include OPTION_LLM_META in the Parameter Request List (PRL) option, as described in RFC 2132.
+If a DHCP client requires the LLM metadata, it MUST include OPTION_LLM_META in the Parameter Request List (PRL) option, as described in [RFC2132].
+When a DHCP client receives OPTION_LLM_META, it MUST perform the following validation checks:

-When a DHCP client receives OPTION_LLM_META, it MUST verify that if `Addr_Type` is 0x03 (FQDN), then the option length is no more than 256 octets (the maximum length of a single FQDN allowed by the DNS), and that the LLM domain name is a properly encoded single FQDN, as specified in Section 8 of RFC 3315 ("Representation and Use of Domain Names") [RFC3315].
+* Verify that the `Option-Length` matches the required structure minimums defined in this document.
+* If `Addr_Type` is 0x03 (FQDN), verify that the Address / Domain Name field does not exceed 255 octets and represents a properly formatted domain name as specified in [RFC1035].

 # Security Considerations

-The communication between the DHCP client and the DHCP server for the exchange of LLM address and configuration parameters is security sensitive and requires server authentication and integrity protection.
-DHCPv6 security as described in [RFC3315] can be used for this purpose.
-For DHCPv4 deployments, authentication mechanisms specified in [RFC3118] can be used for this purpose.
+The communication between the DHCP client and the DHCP server for exchanging LLM address and configuration parameters is security sensitive and requires server authentication and integrity protection.
+DHCPv4 authentication mechanisms specified in [RFC3118] can be used for this purpose.

 # IANA Considerations

 IANA is requested to assign a new DHCP Option code for OPTION_LLM_META from the "BOOTP Vendor Extensions and DHCP Options" registry maintained at http://www.iana.org/.

---- back

 # Acknowledgments
 {:numbered="false"}